CodingWithCalvin/VS-OpenInNotepadPlusPlus/README.md

 ## Prerequisite

-In order to use this extension, you must have Visual Studio 2017, 2019, or 2022, as well as Notepad++ installed.
+In order to use this extension, you must have Visual Studio 2022, as well as Notepad++ installed.

 You can [download Notepad++ for free](https://notepad-plus-plus.org/).